lab1092/blender-manual_ja/manual/preferences/introduction.rst

    :figwidth: 650px

-This editor permits you to configure how Blender will work.
-The available options are grouped into seven tabs, accessible at the top of the window.
-The options are: *Interface*, *Editing*, *Input*, *Add-Ons*, *Themes*, *File* and *System*.

 Configure
 =========

-Now that you have opened the *User Preferences* editor, you can configure Blender to your liking.
+Now that you have opened the User Preferences editor, you can configure Blender to your liking.
-Select what you want to change in the following list:

-FIXME(Template Unsupported: Doc:RO/2.5/Manual/Interface/Configuration/index;
-{{Doc:RO/2.5/Manual/Interface/Configuration/index}}
-)
+At the top of the window, the available options are grouped into seven tabs:

+:doc:`Interface </preferences/interface>`
+   Change how UI elements are displayed and how they react.
+:doc:`Editing </preferences/editing>`
+   Control how several tools will interact with your input.
+:doc:`Input </preferences/input>`
+   Customize how Blender reacts to the mouse and keyboard as well as define your own keymap.
+:doc:`Add-ons </preferences/add_ons>`
+   Manage secondary options which are not enabled in Blender by default as well as install new features.
+:doc:`Themes </preferences/themes>`
+   Customize interface appearance and colors.
+:doc:`File </preferences/file>`
+   Configure auto-save preferences and set default file paths for .blend files, rendered images, and more.
+:doc:`System </preferences/system>`
+   Set resolution, scripting console preferences, sound, graphics cards, and internationalization.

 Save the new preferences